agentsguha/saptarshiguha.github.io/_posts/2015-02-11-a-day-or-two-in-dubai.md

 of the country, though it is mostly missed in absentia.
 A healthy living involves being able to recognize experiences that we'll miss when we are removed from them.

 We stopped by Dubai for about two days.
-My wife worked in Dubai for two to three years and wanted to show me parts of it.
+Sheetal worked in Dubai for two to three years and wanted to show me parts of it.
 I really wanted to find long undiscovered histories of Dubai, but it is a new city and a great example of what new found money (oil discovery) when put to good use can do for a country(think